rapidsai/raft/docs/source/vector_search_tutorial.md

 ```

 We have established several things here by building a flat index.
 Now we know the exact 64 neighbors of all points in the matrix, and this algorithm can be generally useful in several ways:
-1. Creating a baseline to compare against when building an Approximate Nearest Neighbors index.
+1. Creating a baseline to compare against when building an approximate nearest neighbors index.
-2. Directly using the brute force algorithm when accuracy is more important than speed of computation.
+2. Directly using the brute-force algorithm when accuracy is more important than speed of computation.
 Don't worry, our implementation is still the best in-class and will provide not only significant speedups over other brute force methods, but also be quick relatively when the matrices are small!

 ## Step 4: Using the ANN indexes